microsoft/ODBC-Specification/ODBC 4.0.md

 #### 3.3.5.5 Refresh Schema

-ODBC adds a new *ODBC-refresh-schema-escape* clause to enable clients to request that schema be refreshed, defined as follows:
+The *ODBC-refresh-schema-escape* clause to enable clients to request that schema be refreshed, defined as follows:

 *ODBC-refresh-schema-escape* ::=
      *ODBC-esc-initiator* refresh \[*sql-identifier*\[, *sql-identifier*\]\*\] *ODBC-esc-terminator*

 The optional list of sql-identifiers provide a hint to the driver as to the specific objects from the information schema objects (tables, udts, etc.) that should be refreshed.
 The driver is always allowed to refresh additional schema objects, particularly in the case where the tables/udts/etc are virtualized based on a non-relational view.

+#### 3.3.6 SAFECONVERT

+The SAFECONVERT function, which can be invoked using the function escape clause, safely converts an expression to a given type.

+SAFECONVERT ( *value-exp*, *data-type* )

+The result of the SAFECONVERT function is the value of *value-exp* converted to *data-type*, where *data-type* is one of the keywords listed for the CONVERT function.
+If the value of *value-exp* cannot be converted to *data-type*, the result is null.

+The SAFECONVERT function supports the same set of conversions as the CONVERT function (as reported by SQLGetInfo).

-### 3.3.6 Added Reserved Words
+### 3.3.7 Added Reserved Words

 The following are added to the list of ODBC reserved words: